genforce/insgen/README.md

 - `--rqs` overrides the number of real image queue size. (default: 5% of the total number of training samples)
 - `--fqs` overrides the number of fake image queue size.
 More samples are beneficial, especially when the training samples are limited. (default: 5% of the total number of training samples)
 - `--gamma` overrides the R1 gamma (*i.e.*, gradient penalty).
 As described in [styleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch), training can be sensitive to this hyper-parameter.
 It would be better to try some different values.
 Here, we recommend using a smaller one than that in original StyleGAN2-ADA.
+- `--ada_linear` determines whether to linearly increase the strength of ADA.
+Here we recoomend using it when the number of training samples is less than 5k.

 More functions would be supported after this projest is merged into our [genforce](https://github.com/genforce/genforce).
 Please stay tuned!